Green Goblin: Fury the Goblin Queen

 Élan DeJunae, daughter of the San Mardeo DeJunae crime family in South America, is betrothed to Normie Osborn when she is just a baby because of her father's involvement with the Order of the Goblin.

 From then on, Élan learns the family business and eventually makes connections with the Black Tarantula.
 She grows up training to follow Norman Osborn's footsteps, and eventually becomes the leader of the Order of the Goblin.
 Following a near fatal attack on Normie, Élan returns to New York to follow through with their arranged marriage, but Normie was not aware of the betrothal.
 Meanwhile, Élan and the Black Tarantula plot to use Spider-Girl to destroy Lady Octopus and Canis so they can take control of the New York underworld.
 Following plans made by Norman Osborn before his death, the Queen of the Goblins tries to dose Normie Osborn with a new version of the Goblin Formula.
 Spider-Girl manages to defeat Élan, but in the battle, the formula explodes and the Queen escapes.

 Because Normie spurned her and denied his place in the Goblin legacy, Fury crashes his wedding to Brenda Drago and forcibly bonds the Venom-symbiote to him in an attempt to corrupt him.
 This backfires, as Normie gained control of the symbiote and went on to become a hero.
 After Fury crashed Normie's wedding, Phil Urich (the good Green Goblin) defeats her and sends her to prison.

+Fury the Goblin Queen appeared as a member of a Multiversal group called the Sinister Squadron where they attacked the Spider-Society before it can be formed.